Bhubaneswar: Bus

-Internal public transport is maintained by "Mo Bus (My Bus)" service administrated by CRUT(Capital Region Urban Transport) along with connecting nearest cities like Cuttack and Puri.
+Internal public transport is maintained by Mo Bus (My Bus) service administered by CRUT(Capital Region Urban Transport) along with connecting nearest cities like Cuttack and Puri.

 The headquarters of the Odisha State Road Transport Corporation (OSRTC) is in Bhubaneswar.
 The main Bhubaneswar inter-state bus terminus is at Barmunda, 8 km from the city centre, from where OSRTC and private operators run buses connecting Bhubaneswar to cities in Odisha and with the neighbouring states of Andhra Pradesh, Jharkhand, West Bengal and Chhattisgarh.
 Bhubaneswar is connected to the rest of Odisha and India by National Highway-NH 16, which is a part of the Kolkata-Chennai prong of the Golden Quadrilateral, NH 203, State Highway 13 (Odisha) and State Highway 27 (Odisha).
 Asian Highway- AH 45 passes through the city.